vsajip/sarge/docs/tutorial.rst

 Iterating over captures
 -----------------------

-You can iterate over :class:`Capture` instances.
+You can iterate over :class:`~sarge.Capture` instances.
 By default you will get successive lines from the captured data, as bytes; if you want text, you can wrap with :class:`io.TextIOWrapper`.
 Here's an example using Python 3.2::